afska/arduino-midi-player/README.md

 ```

 ## details for nerds
-### nodejs?
-WTF
+### nodejs? how?
 Arduino boards can be controlled by any computer using the [Firmata Protocol](http://firmata.org/wiki/V2.3ProtocolDetails), particularly by nodejs thanks to the [johnny-five](https://github.com/rwaldron/johnny-five) programming framework: it sends to the board the instructions by the serial connection.

 ### performance issues
 Node is slow.
-Not really, but is slower than C. To reach high notes, pauses of very few microseconds are needed.
+Not really, but it's slower than native C code running on the board.
+To reach high notes, pauses of very few microseconds are needed.
 Because of this, the wave-generating part is implemented in the sketch.

 ### communication node-sketch
 The js scripts tells to the sketch what note it has to play and in which speaker: this is made by a pseudo custom protocol.
-Serial port is used by Firmata to control the board, so extra info can't be appended.
+The serial port is used by Firmata to control the board, so extra info can't be appended.

-=> I used the `analogWrite` message on a specific port (*3*) for sending notes.
+=> The `analogWrite` message was used on a specific port (*3*) for sending notes.

 For example, to make the *buzzer 6* to play an *A4*, the messages are:
 ```c